envasquez/SABC/README.md

     * It can be hard to properly annoate Django, because it has a bit of "magic" happening in the framework
     * Need to monkey-patch things to get it annotated properly or add additional packages
     * I felt it grew in complexity - vs - reward as I was starting to have to look-up how to solve special cases and support for py3.11
+- Admin Site Overrides
+  - Pros:
+      * Makes it trivial to add buttons to upload data in csv, yaml
+      * Greate for re-creating/loading data and initially genersting a site
+  - Cons:
+      * Can't think of any ...
 ***

 # Questions / Comments